Best Aphrodisiac Foods

 Goji berries offer a higher concentration of beta carotene than most fruits and clinical tests have shown their potency for treating metabolic syndrome, a precursor to erectile dysfunction.

-Oysters are the mouthwatering mollusks that are universally considered the classic aphrodisiac.
-And there’s research supporting the notion that these bivalves boost libido: raw oysters are very high in zinc, which raises sperm and testosterone production.
+Oysters are quite possibly the best-known culinary aphrodisiacs in the entire world, and there’s research supporting the notion that these bivalves boost libido.
+For starters, raw oysters are very high in zinc, which raises sperm and testosterone production.

 Like some fish, oysters contain omega-3 fatty acids, considered to increase one’s overall well-being and even fight depression.
 They’re also a source of dopamine, but there’s still no definitive scientific information about oysters’ ability to induce desire.
-That said, Casanova might disagree.
-The infamous 18th century womanizer ate 50 raw oysters every day.
+That said, legendary lothario Casanova might disagree.
+The infamous 18th-century womanizer ate 50 raw oysters every day.

-It’s been speculated that the forbidden fruit Eve bit into in the Garden of Eden was not an apple, but a juicy pomegranate.
+Some historians speculate that the forbidden fruit Eve bit into in the Garden of Eden was not an apple at all, but a juicy pomegranate.
 Bursting with ruby red seeds when sliced open, pomegranates have long been associated with reproduction and fertility.

 In fact, according to Greek mythology, the first pomegranate tree was planted by Aphrodite, the goddess of love, pleasure and procreation.
 Recent research has validated the fruit’s long-standing association with romance — studies have shown that the pomegranate’s antioxidants increase blood flow and testosterone levels, stimulating arousal and heightening intimacy.